For a career as a herbalist you'll need an interest in helping people, practical skills and a good head for business

 What to expect

-- You may have an additional job in the early stages of setting up a practice, until your client base becomes large enough to sustain a regular income.
-The time taken to build up a practice varies as you will need to assess the viability of the local market and raise awareness of services, often through word of mouth.
+- You may need to have an additional job in the early stages of setting up a practice, until your client base becomes large enough to sustain a regular income.
+The time taken to build up a practice varies as you'll need to assess the local market and raise awareness of your services.

 - Work is done on a one-to-one basis and takes place in a clinic, GP surgery or in your own home or a client's home.

-- Opportunities exist in most large towns, cities and rural areas.
+- Opportunities exist in most cities, large towns and rural areas.

-Courses typically last three years full time or five to six years part time and include a minimum of 500 hours of supervised clinical training.
-Key subject areas covered include:
+Courses last three years full time, or five to six years part time, and include a combination of theory and clinical training.

 You will need to show:

-- the confidence to promote your services if you are working on a self-employed basis;
+- the confidence to promote your services and business

 - the ability to maintain appropriate boundaries between yourself and your patients.